Looking for a healthy broccoli slaw recipe that’s easy to make and cuts down on food waste? Look no further than this broccoli slaw salad!

 Broccoli is one of my favorite foods.
 You may be thinking that as a registered dietitian, I have to say that.
 But really, it makes my top food list (along with my other staple, Greek yogurt).

-I love the crunch of broccoli cooked al dente—and how it sops up the flavor of veggie broth or low-sodium soy sauce when sautéed.
-I also love the crunch of broccoli stems.
-All in all, broccoli is a tasty and filling veg, at 89% water.
+I love the crunch of broccoli stems.
+All in all, broccoli is a tasty and filling veggie, at 89 percent water.

 The people sipping the broccoli drink excreted significantly higher amounts of two carcinogenic air pollutants: benzene and acrolein, both linked with lung cancer.